kh-ryu/ngram/README.md

     make
     ./ngram ./input/pg10.txt "startBook,startChapter,startVerse" "endBook,endChapter,endVerse" "word/phrase"

+Example of execution line is as follows

+    ./ngram ./input/pg10.txt "The First Book of Moses: Called Genesis,1,1" "Ezra,2,5" "god"

-If you want to just test the file, run bash script.
+If you want to just test the file, you can use bash script.

     git clone https://github.com/kh-ryu/ngram.git
     cd ngram